 Anyone can wear any color they want, don’t let anyone tell you that you “can’t” wear something.
 That said, some colors are simply easier to pull off than others.
 There is a high chance that there will be one color that will not do anything for you, but fortunately there will be a few colors that will look absolutely fantastic; all depending on your personal color pallet, overall desired look, and preference.
-I’ve got a few Faviana tips that may help narrow down which colors complement, you, specifically.
+We have a few Faviana prom tips that may help narrow down which colors complement, you, specifically.

 Perception is everything.
 Too many similar colors will be perceived as too bland and boring.
 Unbalanced contrasting colors will be perceived as too chaotic and overwhelming.
 The most visually appealing color combinations are those that balance between warm and cool.